riban-bw/modular/README.md

 ## Overview

 Riban modular is a virtual modular synthesiser with physical control panels that fit the Eurorack format.
 There are hardware panels that represent each virtual module.
 The panels are plugged together via a daisy-chain ribbon cable which provides power and a CAN bus for inter-communication.
 Modules have rotary controls, switches, LEDs, etc. that mimic and control the virtual modules.
-A Raspberry Pi 4 forms the core providing the audio processing and interfacing with the hardware panels.
+A Raspberry Pi 5 forms the core, providing the audio processing and interfacing with the hardware panels.
 Panels are detected automatically when connected, creating a corresponding virtual module within the virtual modular system.
-Riban modular supports many VCV Rack and Cardinal modules.

 The system consists of a _Brain_ and panels.
-The Brain consists of a Raspberry Pi 4, STM32F103 microcontroller, CAN connector, audio interface and associated connectors, buttons, pots, etc. Modules consist of STM32F103 microcontroller, CAN connector and buttons, pots, etc.
+The Brain consists of a Raspberry Pi 5, STM32F103 microcontroller, CAN connector, audio interface and associated connectors, buttons, pots, etc. Panels consist of STM32F103 microcontroller, CAN connector and buttons, pots, etc.

 Each panel is based on a STM32F103C8 microcontroller with a common firmware that supports various quantities and types of controls and indicators.
 Each panel has a type number that identifies what type of virtual module it represents.